{ Kids patiently waiting by the door for Mommy. }

 I was constantly late as a child.
 Late to school, late to dance class, late to camp.
 LATE.
 LATE.
 LATE.
 Although I’m sure it was at least partially my fault, I totally blamed my parents because they were the ones driving me.
 But anyone who knows my family understands that it was REALLY my mom’s fault.
 My mom claims that there is something in her Slovenian culture known as the “academic quarter,” which apparently means that academia are allowed to be a quarter hour late for their classes.
 I found this excuse rather odd not only because it sounds totally made up, but also because my mom is a business owner, not a professor!
 My dad on the other hand was better with time, telling the story of how Napoleon changed the culture in France when he always showed up on time – or even *gasp* early – for meetings, causing quite an upheaval in his circles.
 By high school I caught on to their habits and started to tell my parents that my school plays and musicals started earlier than they did to ensure that they made it on time.
 I even remember my mom wondering aloud once, “why would a show start at 7:15pm.”

 As an adult I figured I would always be on time and my motto became, “10 minutes early is better than 1 minute late.”
 And for the most part, it worked.
 Then I had kids and became that mom.
 I wildly rush into playdates 45 minutes late, with Starbucks in hand, no snacks for my kids, and a billion excuses.
-The only way for me NOT to be late is to be ridiculously early which is why when my cousin recently asked what time I would leave to get to LAX for 10:10am flight my reply was: “An hour to get there normally plus an hour to account for traffic, an hour to park, an hour to get from the lot to the airport, an hour to go through security, an hour to enjoy my much-needed glass of wine before the flight, and then 5 minutes to crazily run to the gate.
+The only way for me NOT to be late is to be ridiculously early which is why when my cousin recently asked what time I would leave to get to LAX for a 10:10am flight my reply was: “An hour to get there normally plus an hour to account for traffic, an hour to park, an hour to get from the lot to the airport, an hour to go through security, an hour to enjoy my much-needed glass of wine before the flight, and then 5 minutes to crazily run to the gate.
 So we’re probably leaving our place about 11pm the night before.”

 With the very strict and weirdly specific start time of 8:01am for Kindergarten fast approaching, I knew I had to snap into gear.
 As any mom knows, just getting out the door with kids is a huge challenge, and a big reason why moms are so late.
 I started to think about how I could help my daughter get organized so that our family late curse is broken.
 And what better way to shape-up is there than to make some fun crafts?
 I enjoy creative projects and in the world of Pinterest, the crafty-moms abound, shoving their cute little crafty ideas down our throats.
 And I love it.